mvysny/vaadin-on-kotlin/docs/index.md

 ## About

-Vaadin-on-Kotlin is a puzzle which contains the following items:
+Vaadin-on-Kotlin is a jigsaw which contains the following items:

 <style>
 .box {